AgentAiDrive/mph2025-app/README.md

 ## ⚡ About the App

-**My Parent Helpers (MPH)** is a modular, extensible AI-powered context agent platform.
+**Aigent Helpers (AiH)** is a modular, extensible AI-powered context agent platform.
 Designed for parents, teachers, and professionals, MPH enables the creation and management of multi-role digital assistants (“Agents”) driven by context-rich, user-controlled prompt engineering.

 Built in Python with Streamlit and OpenAI APIs, MPH supports custom persona creation, multi-domain context engineering, structured response formatting, and granular prompt injection—enabling highly adaptive, role- and scenario-specific answers for any user-defined need.